daviddaubner42/disco_wm_drawing/README.md

 `main.js` - the main jsPsych file, sets up Jatos, defines the overall structure of the experiment and imports all the other components.

-`data_analysis.mlx` - the Matlab live script file used to explore and analyse the data.
+`data_analysis.mlx` - the Matlab live script file used to explore and analyse the individual data.

+`data_analysis_multiple.mlx` - the Matlab live script file used to explore and analyse the global data.

 ## css/